 The Upshot – Caribbean Coronavirus Travel Restrictions

 For most countries and islands in the Caribbean, tourism is their lifeblood.
 The region is often touted as the most tourism-dependent region in the world.
 Unless the Caribbean nations find ways to open their borders and restore these economies, they face another powerful enemy; economic collapse.
 At the same time, high unemployment, overwhelming poverty and no financial means to sustain the people could result.
+This is why the Caribbean Coronavirus travel restrictions are so vital going forward.
+There is a pent-up demand for this region.
+At the same time, these economies are frail and the government health systems are fearful of increased exposure to COVID-19.

 Governments can help the international carriers restart tourism to the Caribbean by lowering passenger fees and taxation fees.
 One of the biggest barriers faced in air travel to the Caribbean is a very highly taxed market.
 Historically, it is taxed on the airlines, on the passengers; the consumers.
 This will be a big challenge for the Caribbean once we are able to escape from this “crisis.”